CAAPIM/Xamarin-MAS-Foundation/README.md

 ## How You Can Contribute

 Contributions are welcome and much appreciated.
-To learn more, link Coming Soon.
+Guidelines Coming Soon.
 [Contribution Guidelines][contributing].

 ## Documentation